ece362-purdue/proton-labs/lab7-uart/README.md

 // DO NOT JUST COPY IN THIS CODE - THIS IS ALREADY ADDED.
 // READ THE COMMENTS TO UNDERSTAND WHAT IT DOES.

+// The handle for standard input
 #define STDIO_HANDLE_STDIN  0
+// The handle for standard output
 #define STDIO_HANDLE_STDOUT 1
+// The handle for standard error output (unused in this lab)
 #define STDIO_HANDLE_STDERR 2

 ........